Karthikr32/bookmyride/README.md

 ### 1. Introduction

-This section provides a step-by-step guide to set up the BookMyRide project in a local development environment.
+This section provides a step-by-step guide to set up the _**BookMyRide**_ project in a local development environment.
 Following these instructions will allow developers, testers, system administrators, and other technical professionals to:
  - Clone the project repository.
  - Configure database and application properties.
  - Build and run the application using Maven or IntelliJ IDEA.
  - Verify that the first system-generated Management (ADMIN) account is created via the `ManagementBootstrap` logic.

   By carefully following these steps, even professionals who are new to the project or platform can successfully set up the system.
-Upon completion, the application will be fully functional locally, and all APIs, including Management, User and Booking flows, can be tested seamlessly.
+Upon completion, the application will be fully functional locally, and all APIs, including **Management, User** and **Booking flows**, can be tested seamlessly.

 ### 2. Prerequisites